A Beard of Stars: Background

 Tyrannosaurus Rex's previous album, Unicorn, had been relatively successful, which encouraged Bolan to go electric.
 In March 1969, he bought an electric guitar which he proceeded to use on both sides of the July single "King of the Rumbling Spires / Do You Remember".
 Although it barely charted at number 44, Bolan wished to press further with his musical evolution but felt hamstrung by deteriorating relations with his partner, percussionist Steve Peregrin Took, who was involved heavily with drugs and wanted to contribute songs to the group's next album.
 Initial sessions for the new album in the spring of 1969 were fraught with tension.
-After an American tour in August and September of 1969, Took was quietly let go from the group, and Bolan placed an ad in Melody Maker looking for a replacement.
+In response to Bolan's rebuff of his songs, Took contributed two of them as well as vocals and percussion to Twink's Think Pink album.
+After an American tour in August and September of 1969, Took was let go from the group, and Bolan placed an ad in Melody Maker looking for a replacement.
 By mid-October, he had found Mickey Finn through his housemate (and photographer for the band's album covers) Pete Sanders, and sessions for the next album resumed on 31 October.